 “Buy your plane ticket.
 I’ll pay for everything else.”

 I did, and he did.
 He didn’t spare any expense.
 We stayed at the Bellagio.
 He ordered bottle service for just the two of us.
 We ate dinner at Capital Grille.
 We snorted some of California’s finest cocaine.
 One night, we stumbled home to the Bellagio from the strip club at six o’clock in the morning.
 An older couple was just arriving at the hotel as I stumbled, drunk and off-balance, out of T.S.’s BMW SUV.
 The older woman looked at us as we wandered into the hotel in front of them, arm in arm, laughing and drunk in the bright Las Vegas morning, and all I could hear the older woman say was, “Oh my, it really does happen, doesn’t it?”
 On another night, he took out thousands of dollars for me to gamble with, which, shockingly, I managed to earn a return on at a very lucky craps table, where the star dice roller kept singing a Brazilian sertaneja song called Ai Si Eu Te Pego that can still transport me back to more than a few moments in my life.

 Despite the deep love I had for T.S., there was something very transactional about the arrangement.
 Sometimes, I felt like he was selling me.
 Other times, I felt like I was selling him.
 I played the part well - high heels, short dresses, eyes for him and no one else.
-Looking back on it, I’m not sure who enjoyed our little game of escort more - me, or T.S.
+Looking back on it, I’m not sure who enjoyed our little game more - me, or T.S.